openhab/openhab-addons/addons/binding/org.openhab.binding.homematic/README.md

 Fetching values is only done at startup or if you trigger a REFRESH.
 I hope this will be fixed in one of the next CCU firmwares.
 With [Homegear](https://www.homegear.eu) everything works as expected.

+**Ung?ltiges Byte 1 von 1-Byte-UTF-8-Sequenz**

+Your LOCALE is wrong, make sure it is set to UTF-8